awsteiner/o2scl/doc/o2scl/sphinx/hdf.rst

 	  C++ standard guarantees this.
 It is not necessarily possible for uBlas vector objects (nor desirable for vectors built upon slices of matrices or tensors), and thus HDF5 I/O with uBlas vectors or matrices requires an extra copy.
-See also the discussion \ref vec_io_cont_subsect in the User's guide.

 .. note:: There are some current limitations regarding the matching of
 	  error handling policies between O\ :sub:`2`\ scl and the HDF